Financial highlights

 2022/2023 was the first year of our new Corporate Strategy.
 It was also a year dominated by global and economic shocks and uncertainties.
 The huge spike in energy prices has been sorely felt, both directly in the costs of heating our homes, but also through the significantly high levels of inflation we’ve seen.
 From buying groceries, to buying the materials to repair homes or build new ones, the cost-of-living crisis continues to be tough for many people and businesses.
 Alongside some political decisions, this has also weakened the UK economy, with the high levels of inflation being met by rapidly increasing interest rates.
 For our homeowner customers, this has made it more difficult for people to afford their mortgages or even buy a home.
 For CHP, we’ve been protected through our cautious approach to the loans we take being mostly fixed rates, but when we do need to raise more money, that will cost us more than has been seen for a long time.

-The Management Team have worked hard during the last financial year to enhance our financial rigour.
+The Leadership Team have worked hard during the last financial year to enhance our financial rigour.
 With rent increases being held down below inflation, it’s been essential for us to try to limit cost increases, so we can maximise what we can deliver to our customers through repairs and improvements to homes.

 Rating and regulation